Categories

 Posted in Actors, Movies, RIP

-Tagged coming of age, drama, Laura Dern, Milos Forman, musical, Sidney Lumet
+Tagged coming of age, drama, Laura Dern, Milos Forman, musicals, Sidney Lumet

 16 Comments